 You can make this a fun breakfast activity for the little ones by allowing them to get creative with the toppings.
 Kids love to decorate their food.
-Getting your kids involved in the kitchen is one of the best ways to help create healthy eating habits to last a lifetime.
+Getting your kids involved in the kitchen is one of the best ways to create healthy eating habits to last a lifetime.

 If casseroles are more of your weekend breakfast jam, then you should definitely try this Sausage and Egg Breakfast Casserole.
 It’s easy and the whole family will devour it!
 If you prefer pancakes, then I’ve got you covered from protein-packed pancake recipes to sweet potato pancakes!
-Just type “pancakes” in my search bar and find your new favorite.
+Just type “pancakes” in my search bar and find a new favorite.

 Preheat a waffle iron.
 Whisk together in a large bowl: